feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 21 lam.
 The Chinese from Formosa migrated via Hoenan and worked in the Indies as teachers in Chinese schools.

-The fact that the Chinese migrants came from the southern provinces of China and that they originated from different areas and spoke different dialects was reflected in the diverse effects of their cultures within IndonesianChinese society. |
+The fact that the Chinese migrants came from the southern provinces of China and that they originated from different areas and spoke different dialects was reflected in the diverse effects of their cultures within IndonesianChinese society.
+I

 Subsequent generations of Chinese migrants were mostly concentrated in the Outer Islands, such as Sumatra and Borneo.
 As they came in the nineteenth and early twentieth centuries, these Chinese were fittingly called singkeh which means new visitor or guest in the Hokkien dialect.
 In contrast with the early generations of Chinese emigrants who independently found occupations in the Indies, these later generations (who were coming up until the 1930's) were mostly bound by contract to large-scale agricultural enterprises in Sumatra and mining in Borneo.
 They provided abundant manpower for tobacco and rubber plantations in Deli and Riau, mining in Bangka-Biliton and on the west coast of Borneo.
 Those areas saw a big concentration of singkeh, especially in West-Borneo (Pontianak, Singkawang, Sambas, Landak, Mapawa and Montrado).